-Beautiful volcanic cones rising from the peaceful lowlands around the River Labe, yellow and hilltops crowned with the ruins of medieval castles, those are just an examples of what you can actually find in the Central Bohemian Uplands.
-One of the most interesting spots is the Boreč hill, situated only 6 km from Lovosice.
+Beautiful volcanic cones rising from the peaceful lowlands around the River Labe, yellow hilltops crowned with the ruins of medieval castles; these are just a few examples of what you will find in the Central Bohemian Uplands.
+One of the most interesting spots is Boreč hill, situated only 6 km from Lovosice.
 The hill is a natural accumulator of thermal energy because of its labyrinth of deep clefts.
-The air inside of the clefts is keeping its temperature, does not matter what season of the year is.
-This phenomenon is influencing the temperature of the environs and it made the ecosystems on the hill unique.
+This means athat the air inside of the clefts remains at the same temperature, no matter what season of the year it is.
+This phenomenon influences the hill’s environs, making the ecosystems on the hill unique.

 Boreč – natural accumulator of thermal energy.

-Region Broumov is a small town, situated in the east of Krkonoše Mountains, close to the borders with Poland.
-Around the year 1710, the capable representative of the Benedictine Břevnov-Broumov Abbey Otmar Zinke initiated the construction of 9 churches in the region.
-Made by the Czech famous baroque architects Kryštof and Kilián Ignác Dienzenhofer, the churches are perfectly complementing with the landscape of the area.
-Exactly on the borders with Poland there are Adršpach-Teplice Rocks on the Czech side and Park Krajobrazowy Sudety Wałbrzyskie on the Polish side.
+Region Broumov is a small town, situated in the east of the Krkonoše Mountains, close to the borders with Poland.
+Around the year 1710, Otmar Zinke, a capable representative of the Benedictine Břevnov-Broumov Abbey, initiated the construction of nine churches in the region.
+Built by the famous Czech baroque architects Kryštof and Kilián Ignác Dienzenhofer, the churches perfectly complement the landscape of the area.
+Also, exactly on the Czech-Polish borders there are the Adršpach-Teplice Rocks on the Czech side and Park Krajobrazowy Sudety Wałbrzyskie on the Polish side.
 Both locations are rich in weird and beautiful rock formations and interesting as well as beautiful places.
-The rocks got names such as Mayor and Mayoress, Eagle’s Nest, the Tooth and Devil’s Bridge and you can also visit the Great Waterfall.
+The rocks have names such as the Mayor and Mayoress, the Eagle’s Nest, the Tooth and the Devil’s Bridge and you can also visit the Great Waterfall.

 Adršpach-Teplice Rocks – an unusual set of sandstone formations.

-Hradec Králové, so-called the Salon of the Republic and also the 8th biggest city in Czechia is a unique combination of historical, modern architecture of the 20´s and a parks and forests.
-There are beautiful parks on the confluence of Labe and Orlice rivers and huge pine forests around the city, ideal for cycling, roller skating and all other possible outdoor activities.
-The dominants of the city are the church and the White Tower on the main square.
-The modern face of Hradec Králové was buildt in Art Nouveau and Functionalism styles by the world famous architects Jan Kotěra and Josef Gočár.
-Their unusual urban planning concept evokes admiration to this very day and is responsible for the city’s nickname, the Salon of the Republic.
-Also, do not forget to visit freshly renovated Gallery of Modern Art.
-You can see works by such masters as the genius of Art Nouveau Alfons Mucha, one of the most renowned graphic artists of modern painting František Kupka or the superb representative of Cubism (and the best-selled artist in Czechia) Emil Filla.
+Hradec Králové, the so-called Salon of the Republic and also the eighth biggest city in Czechia, is a unique combination of history, modern architecture of the 1920s, parks and forests.
+There are beautiful parks on the confluence of the Labe and Orlice rivers and huge pine forests around the city, ideal for cycling, roller skating and all other outdoor activities.
+The church and the White Tower on the main square dominate the city centre.
+The modern face of Hradec Králové was built in the Art Nouveau and Functionalist styles by the world famous architects Jan Kotěra and Josef Gočár.
+Their unusual urban planning concept evokes admiration to this very day, and is responsible for the city’s appelation of the Salon of the Republic.
+Also, if you find yourself in Hradec Králové, don’t forget to visit the freshly renovated Gallery of Modern Art.
+There you can see works by masters such as the genius of Art Nouveau Alfons Mucha, the renowned pioneer of abstract painting and graphic artist František Kupka and the superlative Cubist painter (and best-selling artist in Czechia) Emil Filla.